xysr89/what-happens-when/README.rst

     [response headers]

 and no payload, and the web browser instead retrieves the HTML from its cache.

+Note:
+- If this response starts with 2(OK) it caches cookies, decompresses (if header is mentioning compression) parses and displays the html content of message body (executing eventual scripts hooked to different DOM elements/events)
+- If the response code starts with 3(Redirection) redirects it the server mentioned in the response
+- If the response code starts with 5(Server errors) parses the response and displays it to the user

 After parsing the HTML, the web browser (and server) repeats this process for every resource (image, CSS, favicon.ico, etc) referenced by the HTML page,